ghivert/redraw/README.md

 ## Miscellaneous

 Some questions, answers, and various informations.

+### Is there no linter for Redraw?

+At the moment, Redraw leverages on the Gleam compiler and does not offer linter support for critical parts like hooks dependencies.
+A future, complementary linter is planned, and should bridge that gap between Gleam and React.
+While Gleam compiler provides all useful information about Gleam code, Redraw linter will focus on specific Redraw requirements.

 ### What is the state of support for React Native, or any other React flavor?